Dads are critically important for their child's development. They should take an everyday interest in what their child is doing.

 In this short YouTube clip(external link), Latu To‘omaga talks to Vicky Ellison about the many pressures on kids, how important it is to be an involved dad and the importance of giving it your ‘all’.

-In this article, we encourage dads to get involved early in their baby’s life to make sure their relationships gets off to a good start.
+In Dads matter, we encourage dads to get involved early in their baby’s life to make sure their relationships gets off to a good start.
 Research says that the earlier they connect with their baby, the better it is for building strong and lasting relationships.

 Parents learn about parenting from how they were parented.
 Dads learn what sort of dads to be from their own fathers.
 With this sort of information, dads might like to ask themselves, 'What sort of dad will my son be?
 What is he learning about being a father from me?'